ajitagupta/book-library-crud-api/README.md

 Now start the gateway, the Eureka server, the config server, the config client, and the two other applications, in the respective order.

+## 7. Resilience4j Consumer
+In microservices, an application or service makes a lot of remote calls to applications running in different services, usually on different machines across a network.
+If there are many callers to an unresponsive service, you can run out of critical resources leading to cascading failures across multiple systems.

+In case one of our microservices, especially the Config Client is down, we must have a fallback mechanism in place.

+**Circuit breakers** are a design pattern to create resilient microservices by limiting the impact of service failures and latencies.
+The major aim of the Circuit Breaker pattern is to prevent any cascading failure in the system.
+In a microservice system, failing fast is critical.
+If there are failures in the Microservice ecosystem, then you need to fail fast by opening the circuit.
+This ensures that no additional calls are made to the failing service so that we return an exception immediately.
+This pattern also monitors the system for failures and, once things are back to normal, the circuit is closed to allow normal functionality.

+Resilience4j is a new option for Spring developers to implement the circuit breaker, after Spring Cloud Hystrix got deprecated.

+To test our new consumer we launch it once alongside Config Client and once without.
+We see our default message in the first (as shown in the screenshot below), and a dummy message in the second setting.

 ## Screenshots

 ### Postman: Testing the Config Server